openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Channel `brightness` can receive

-- ON / OFF teyes
+- ON / OFF
-- numbers from 0 to 100 where 0 will switch the light off
+- numbers from 0 to 100 as percent where 0 will switch the light OFF, any other > 0 switches light ON

 See [sartup mappings](#startup-channel-mappings) for device startup behavior.
 See [OTA channel mappings](#ota-mappings) for over the air updates.